-FHFA's Conduct Exceeded Its Statutory Authority As Conservator
+FHFA's Conduct Exceeds Its Statutory Authority As Conservator

-- 125. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - 126.
-The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "in excess of statutory jurisdiction, authority, or limitations" or that are "without observance of procedure required by law."
+99. Plaintiffs incorporate by reference the allegations of the preceding paragraphs.

+100. The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "in excess of statutory jurisdiction, authority, or limitations" or that are "without observance of procedure required by law."
 5 U.S.C. § 706(2)(C), (D).
 In addition to the limitations established under the APA, FHFA's authority as conservator of the Companies is strictly limited by statute.
-See 12 U.S.C. § 4617(b)(2)(D). - 127.
-The Net Worth Sweep is inimical to the very definition of what it means to be a conservator, which is a term with a well-established meaning in financial regulation.
+See 12 U.S.C. § 4617(b)(2)(D).

+101. The Net Worth Sweep is inimical to the very definition of what it means to be a conservator, which is a term with a well-established meaning in financial regulation.
 A conservator is charged with seeking to rehabilitate the company under its control, not to operate the company for its own benefit while stripping it of its assets.

-- 128. The Net Worth Sweep is in direct contravention of the statutory command that FHFA as conservator must undertake those actions "necessary to put the [Companies] in a sound and solvent condition" and "appropriate to carry on the business of the [Companies] and preserve and conserve [their] assets and property."
+102. The Net Worth Sweep is in direct contravention of the statutory command that FHFA as conservator must undertake those actions "necessary to put the [Companies] in a sound and solvent condition" and "appropriate to carry on the business of the [Companies] and preserve and conserve [their] assets and property."
 12 U.S.C. § 4617(b)(2)(D).
-Indeed, rather than seeking to put the Companies in a "sound and solvent" condition and to preserve and conserve the Companies' assets and property, FHFA has expropriated the Companies' entire net worth for the benefit of the federal government, to the detriment of private shareholders such as Plaintiffs. - 129.
-Furthermore, FHFA's purpose as conservator is to seek to rehabilitate Fannie and Freddie, but the Net Worth Sweep makes such rehabilitation impossible.
-Rather, the Net Worth Sweep makes clear that FHFA and Treasury intend to keep Fannie and Freddie in conservatorship indefinitely, operating them for the sole benefit of the federal government, unless Congress passes legislation resolving the situation. - 130.
-On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
-But because HERA mandates that FHFA perform its duties as conservator independent of the "direction or supervision of any other agency," 12 U.S.C. § 4617(a)(7), FHFA was not authorized to subject itself to Treasury's will. - 131.
-While the Net Worth Sweep fundamentally altered the nature of Treasury's securities in Fannie and Freddie, the Net-Worth-Sweep transaction also reaffirmed and gave new significance to other features of the PSPAs and Treasury's securities that are inimical to FHFA's conservatorship responsibilities. - 132.
-First, the Net Worth Sweep continued (and indeed, exacerbated) the problem of Fannie and Freddie paying cash dividends while in conservatorship.
-As FHFA itself has emphasized, "allowing capital distributions to deplete the entity's conservatorship assets would be inconsistent with the agency's statutory goals, as they would result in removing capital at a time when the Conservator is charged with rehabilitating the regulated entity."
+Indeed, rather than seeking to put the Companies in a "sound and solvent" condition and to preserve and conserve the Companies' assets and property, FHFA has expropriated the Companies' entire net worth for the benefit of the federal government, to the detriment of the Companies and private shareholders such as Plaintiffs.

+103. Furthermore, FHFA's purpose as conservator is to seek to rehabilitate Fannie and Freddie, but the Net Worth Sweep makes such rehabilitation impossible.
+Rather, the Net Worth Sweep makes clear that FHFA and Treasury intend to keep Fannie and Freddie in conservatorship indefinitely, operating them for the sole benefit of the federal government until such time as Congress passes legislation resolving the situation.

+104. On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
+But because HERA mandates that FHFA perform its duties as conservator independent of the "direction or supervision of any other agency," 12 U.S.C. § 4617(a)(7), FHFA was not authorized to subject itself to Treasury's will.
-- Freddie from paying down amounts drawn from Treasury's funding commitment.
-This does not promote Fannie's and Freddie's soundness and solvency or the preservation and conservation of their assets, and it is particularly indefensible in light of the fact that Fannie's and Freddie's draws were primarily the result of overly pessimistic accounting decisions made during conservatorship.
-Those decisions resulted in an artificial increase in the amount of Government Stock outstanding, but under the terms of the Government Stock the reversal of those accounting decisions cannot result in a corresponding decrease in the amount of Government Stock outstanding.
-The harm caused by this one-way ratchet provision is heightened by the fact that the Net Worth Sweep prohibits the Companies from building a capital cushion.
-After the Net Worth Sweep the Companies are more likely to require an unrepayable draw in the event that either has a down quarter. - over the operation of Fannie and Freddie in conservatorship to Treasury, going so far as to prohibit FHFA from allowing Fannie and Freddie to exit conservatorship without Treasury's consent.
-Nothing in HERA authorizes FHFA to contract away its statutory authorities, and HERA expressly forbids FHFA to cede to the direction and supervision of another agency of the federal government.
-The Net Worth Sweep eliminated any doubt about the Agencies' intention to prohibit the Companies from exiting conservatorship under their existing charters.

-- 135. FHFA also acted beyond its authority by re-interpreting its statutory duty as a conservator under HERA to be a duty to taxpayers only and by resolving to hold Fannie and Freddie in a perpetual conservatorship to be operated for the benefit of the federal government. - 136.
-FHFA's conduct was therefore outside of FHFA's authority under HERA and "in excess of statutory . . . authority" and "without observance of procedure required by law," and Plaintiffs are therefore entitled to relief against FHFA pursuant to 5 U.S.C. §§ 702, 706(2)(C), (D).
+105. FHFA also acted beyond its authority by re-interpreting its statutory duty as a conservator under HERA to be a duty to taxpayers only and by resolving to hold Fannie and Freddie in a perpetual conservatorship to be operated for the benefit of the federal government.

+106. FHFA's conduct was therefore outside of FHFA's authority under HERA and "in excess of statutory . . . authority" and "without observance of procedure required by law," and Plaintiffs are therefore entitled to relief against FHFA pursuant to 5 U.S.C. §§ 702, 706(2)(C), (D).